jhlagado/monty/README.md

 ( `hello` )
 ```

-However, while the above code declares a loop, it does nothing nore. to run the
+However, while the above code declares a loop, it does nothing more. to run the
 loop we need to use the execute operator `^`.
 This works the same as executing a
 code block or a function.